How to Restore a WordPress Site

 4. How to Backup and Restore a WordPress Site

 Restoration is only smooth if you have reliable backups.
-That’s why the best restore strategy begins long before disaster hits.
+That’s why the best restore A smooth restore starts long before anything breaks.
+Reliable backups are the foundation of disaster recovery.

 5. How to Restore a WordPress Site from cPanel